EutechCybernetic/lucy-pro-documentation/uicomposer.md

 The four common tas are:

 * image::  images/uic-general-tab.png - General properties like the element `id` and `tag`
 * image::  images/uic-spacing-tab.png - The spacing panel where dimension and position properties are set.
-See [Positioning and Placement of ui elements](uis.md#uipositioning) for a completely boring but nevertheless thorough walk-through of how positioning works.
+See [Positioning and Placement of widgets](uis.md#uipositioning) for a completely boring but nevertheless thorough walk-through of how positioning works.
 * image::  images/uic-appearance-tab.png - Properties related to the appearance of the ui element.
 Includes text display properties.
 * image::  images/uic-actions-tab.png - The actions editor for ui elements that support invoking actions.
 See [User Interface Actions](uis.md#uiactions) for more information about invoking actions in UI screens.